 The JHEC uses a double-blind peer review process.

-Two issues a year; spring issue consists of random submissions while the winter issue relates to a specific theme (special issue).
+Two issues a year; one issue consists of random submissions and one special issue, which relates to a specific theme.

 Prijzen en abonneren